-- Moved to online forms for all student re-enrollment documents (applications as well) that can be accessed through our website or parent portal - o Families will be notified of back to school event days and procedures
+- Moved to online forms for all student re-enrollment documents (applications as well) that can be accessed through our website or parent portal - Families will be notified of back to school event days.
+These days will have a drive through process to pick up planners, schedules, school supplies, i-pads, uniforms and/or other items.
+The days are organized so it is in specific areas/social distanced.